 F. Consistency with the CTE Level

 1. All behaviors (i.e., dynamic, formulaic and non-scenario tested) should be consistent with the scenarios used in the CTE calculations (generally, the top 30% of the loss distribution).
 To maintain such consistency, it is not necessary to iterate (i.e., successive runs of the model) in order to determine exactly which scenario results are included in the CTE measure.
 Rather, in light of the products being valued, the company should be mindful of the general characteristics of those scenarios likely to represent the tail of the loss distribution and consequently use prudent estimate assumptions for behavior that are reasonable and appropriate in such scenarios.
-For fixed annuities, these “valuation” scenarios would typically display one or more of the following attributes:
+For non-variable annuities, these “valuation” scenarios would typically display one or more of the following attributes:

-Declining and/or volatile index values, where applicable.
+Declining, increasing and/or volatile index values, where applicable.

 Price gaps and/or liquidity constraints.

 c.
-Rapidly changing interest rates or persistently low interest rates.
+Volatile interest rates or persistently low interest rates.

-d.
-Volatile credit spreads.

 2. The behavior assumptions should be logical and consistent both individually and in aggregate, especially in the scenarios that govern the results.
 In other words, the company should not set behavior assumptions in isolation, but give due consideration to other elements of the model.
 The interdependence of assumptions (particularly those governing customer behaviors) makes this task difficult and by definition requires professional judgment, but it is important that the model risk factors and assumptions:

 Remain logically and internally consistent across the scenarios tested.